Have You Suffered An Injury?

 - Lost time at work

-- Temporary and permanent disability (including partial and total disability)
+- Temporary and permanent disability, either partial or total

 If your benefits are not forthcoming, your attorney can arrange for an emergency hearing before the state industrial commission.
-Worker's compensation benefits are paid at an average weekly wage, which is calculated by taking your average earnings over the year before the accident.
+Workers’ compensation benefits are paid at an average weekly wage according to your earnings the year before the accident.

-Call the Law Office of Ronald L. Schwartz immediately for a free consultation.
-Let us put our expertise to work for you in obtaining the compensation and damages that you deserve for your personal injuries.
+Call The Law Office of Ronald L. Schwartz at 301-892-3410 or contact us online for a free consultation.
+The firm can put its talent to work for you so you can obtain the compensation and damages you deserve for your personal injuries.